 First time filling my car up with gas?
 I was hasty, rushing and not paying much attention.

-Any time a family member asks even a solid question about my personal life?
-I fail to respond in any sort of heartfelt, honest manner, even if the situation kinda sorta calls for it.
+When a family member asks even a solid question about my personal life?
+I tend to not in any sort of heartfelt, honest manner, even if the situation kinda sorta calls for it.

 I still can’t wrap my head around the gerrymandering concept, though my quick research makes the dude’s aforementioned pitch seem just as reasonable as it did when I cared not for a counterargument from him.